CIS-3500/ideation/round1/rtilahun.md

 ## References & Inspiration

--Inspiration from the Chrome Extension "Tab Manager for Chrome" -ChatGPT
+-Inspiration from the Chrome Extension "Tab Manager for Chrome", ChatGPT